 How to Create a Twitch Stream Team

-In order to create a Twitch Team, you have to have Partner status on Twitch or be connected to someone with the status who is willing to create the team.
+To create a Twitch Team, you have to have Partner status on Twitch or be connected to someone with the status who is willing to create the team.

 Step 1: Go to Twitch’s Contact Support page to request a Team.